ESL Pro League Season 14

 The ESL Pro League Season 14, abbreviated as EPL Season 14 and EPL XIV, was the fourteenth season of the ESL organized Counter-Strike: Global Offensive league, the ESL Pro League.
 Held between August 16 and September 12, 2021, as an online tournament, due to the COVID-19 pandemic.
 Part of the ESL Pro Tour, the season's twenty-four teams competed for a US$750,000 prize pool and for 7,400 ESL Pro Tour Points (EPT), used by ESL to determine the participants of its two main events each year, in Katowice and Cologne.

-Russian team Natus Vincere won the league for the first time, by beating French team Vitality 3–2 in the final.
+Ukrainian team Natus Vincere won the league for the first time, by beating French team Vitality 3–2 in the final.
 For the win Natus Vincere, received US$195,000 of the prize pool and an additional US$1,000,000, by becoming the third team to complete the Intel Grand Slam.
 Furthermore, Navi received 1,300 EPT, with Vitality receiving 1,000.
 Navi's Aleksandr "s1mple" Kostyliev was named the MVP.